Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 I will later explain how to combine the bert based model and the meta-data based classifiers to try to improve the overall performance of the model.
-To do so, I will briefly explain a few approaches and develop a little more the "Stacking" strategy I have used.
+To do so, I will briefly explain a few approaches and develop a little more of the "Stacking" strategy I have used.

 I am using the occasion of this blog post to also explain a little some strategies one can use to try to understand what the model is doing, and why it classifies tweets the way they do.